 - this has many towers, houses and circular kivas (ceremonial gathering places), is also reached by a short trail (including a ladder) and is easily explored.
 The palace is best viewed from a different road at the opposite side of the canyon.
 Spruce Tree House

 , one of the best-preserved cliff house complexes, is visible from the road near the park museum.
 The structure originally had 114 separate rooms and is built in a large overhanging cave-like recess in the canyon wall.
-A short but quite steep foot trail descends into Spruce Tree Canyon to view the ruins.
+A short but quite steep foot trail descends into Spruce Tree Canyon to view the ruins; however, the site is currently closed to the public 'for the foreseeable future' following a 2015 rock fall, and concerns over the stability of parts of the overhanging walls.
 A longer path (the 2.4 mile Petroglyph Point Trail

-) continues past, and along the canyon, giving a good appreciation of the landscape - it passes colorful rock formations and a small ruin as well as the petroglyphs.
+) continues past, and along the canyon, giving a good appreciation of the landscape - it passes colorful rock formations and several small ruins as well as the petroglyphs.
 The trail returns along the rim above the canyon with good views of distant lands to the west.
 The third large ruin in the Chapin Mesa area is Balcony House

 , visible further along the Cliff Palace loop road.